CoderCarl1/React_accessible_dropdown/README.md

 ### Keyboard functionality

 Each child passed to Dropdown.Item can be focused using the keyboard once the menu has been opened

+## TODO

+- Tests
+- Add submenu functionality
+- Detect menu collision with edge of Window - move appropriately to remain in view
+- Add to NPM
+- Additional Variants